 - Pick Pick Pick!
 The whole idea around a cut flower garden is to have flowers you can pick!
 Trust me, I know how hard it is to cut off a flower from the plants you worked so hard to grow, but DO IT!
 You’ll enjoy them so much in bouquets around your home!
 Also, look at it this way, the more you cut, the more flowers will grow.

 - Deadhead!
 Never leave dead flowers on your plants.
 Pinch them off so you get new blooms!

 - Fertilize!
 Fertilize your plants for beautiful blooms!
 I use a complete fertilizer (N:P:K) of 15-30-15 like this Miracle Gro fertilizer.
 And I fertilize once a week.

 - Succession Planting: If your growing season is long, you might want to consider succession planting.
 This means that if your blooms are spent, grow more!
 The growing season where I live is VERY short, like 2 months, so I don’t really have time to succession plant, especially directly from seed or bulbs.
 Succession Planting Tip!
 If a variety of flower either doesn’t grow, or is done blooming, sometimes I’ll add seedlings/plants from the garden centre.

 - Don’t stress if not all your flowers grow.
 It’s going to happen.
 I planted a number of ranunculus and freesia but none of the freesia came up and I only got a few spindly ranunculus.
 No big deal.
 Once I realized they weren’t going to sprout, I simply replaced them with more anemones.

 Now it’s the fun part, putting together bouquets!
 I enjoy this part so much!
 There are no rules…anything goes.
 If you love it, pick it and put it into a bouquet.
-I’m going to share more about creating bouquets in another post soon, I can’t wait!
+Here are some cut flower garden bouquet ideas that I’ve shared.

 – – – – – –